nadaWebDeveloper/nadaWebDeveloper/README.md

 An aspiring full-stack (M.E.R.N.)developer, confident in technical skills and ready to tackle challenges together with an agile teams.
-Having a curious mind for learning and trying out new things, as well as, finding creative solutions ® I am equipped with rational decision-making abilities, command of practical negotiation.
-I can work well with teams in a multicultural environment effectively as I am an admirable problem-solver.
+Having a curious mind for learning and trying out new things, as well as, finding creative solutions ® I can work well with teams in a multicultural environment effectively as I am an admirable decision-making & problem-solver.
 I have studied and I keep learning and practising JavaScript, TypeScript, React.js, and Node.js.
-With a passion for creating © I have a degree in computer science 🏅
+With a passion for creating.
+© I have a degree in computer science 🏅